ChalmersPhua00/Robotic-Tank/README.md

 ## Getting Started

-robotic_tank.py
+robotankV1/V2.py
-* WASD to move tank, Z and X to adjust speed
+* WASD to move tank, Z and X to adjust speed, SPACE to stop
-* Arrow keys (left, right, up, down) to tilt camera
+* Arrow keys (left, right, up, down) to tilt camera (for V2, repeatedly press them to adjust)

 face_tracking.py
 * Tracks faces using a 2-DOF servo-mounted camera.